jenofdoom/academy-responsive-web/README.md

 ### Installing Node.js and npm

-In a new terminal window on your laptop:
+In a new terminal window on your laptop (not on the server!):

 ```
 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -